BIOE 273 Biodesign for Mobile Health

 - Global Initiatives

-The Biodesign for Mobile Health course is taught by a combination of Faculty from Stanford University and other Academic Institutions including UC Berkeley and USC Keck School of Medicine, and guest lecturers from the Mobile Health industry and entrepreneurial community.
+The Biodesign for Mobile Health course is taught by a combination of Faculty from Stanford University and other Academic Institutions as well as expert guests from the Mobile Health industry and entrepreneurial community.

 As such, the course provides a unique opportunity to gain real-world insights and learn about opportunities for research and the creation of innovative solutions in the space.